 Fixed obligations —> Overexpanded quantity —> Fluid quality

 Much like identity and place, our proximity to kinship relationships and means of economic production reduced our social connections to those closest to us: the family under our roofs and the friends we had next door.
-Reciprocity of social participation in ceremony and labor and sharing of resources underpinned these quasi-contractual relationships. our relationships.
-With greater mobility and information sharing, we were able to break through contraints and enable choice within on social relationships.
-Presented with a social smoragbord, we chose to form relationships with whomever we could reach with a text, DM, or tweet, Dunbar’s number be damned.
+Reciprocity of social participation in ceremony and labor and sharing of resources underpinned these quasi-contractual relationships.
+With greater mobility and information sharing, we were able to break through constraints and enable choice within our social relationships.
+Presented with a social smorgasbord, we chose to form relationships with whomever we could reach with a text, DM, or tweet, Dunbar’s number be damned.
 The measure of belonging was our follower count.
 Over the next decade, we will shift to curation of our relationships.
-We will invest in products, services, and experiences to continuous improve relationship quality, making relationships that evolve by design and ongoing negotiation.
+We will invest in products, services, and experiences to continuously improve relationship quality, making relationships that evolve by design and ongoing negotiation.

-Networks are webs in interconnected relationships, often used for communication.
+Networks are webs of interconnected relationships, often used for communication.

 Manual networks —> Social networks —> Autonomous networks

 Social clubs like the Elks, Freemasons, and Key Club were some of the original social networks.
 At once localized hubs of strangers physically gathered together along with nationally connected network of individuals gathered together under a shared ethos, these social clubs required physical presence along with an education into the expectations, norms and activities performed by virtue of being part of the network.
 With online social networks like Facebook, the cost of participation lowered.
 “You also might like” turned into shorthand for signaling belonging.
 We also grew accustomed to interacting with bots and robots pretending to be human individuals in games like Fortnite or even in the workplace as coworkers and supervisors.
 As the surveillance apparatus grows, we will all find ourselves unknowingly members of autonomous networks without efforts to limit surveillance capitalism.